hjalmare/dstr/README.md

 [Releases](https://github.com/hjalmare/dstr/releases)

 ## Usage
-dstr reads input from system in, splits it and then binds it onto symbols that can be printed or sent to another executable.
+dstr reads lines of input from system in, splits it and then binds it onto symbols that can be printed or sent to another executable.
 Similar to cut and awk.

 ```